francesco-pittacolo/KathaRange/docs/4-Actions.md

 **3**: Executes a `curl` command to trigger a path traversal, effectively executing `ls`.
 **4**: Runs a simple `echo 'OK'` command to confirm the final step.

+#### Note
+If you execute this action in the demo lab, it will stop at step 3 because Snort will detect the path traversal and block the attack.

 ---

 ## Execution